What Is a Dieline in Packaging and Printing?

 Table of Contents

-What Is a Dieline?
+What is a Dieline?

-A dieline is crucial in establishing packaging standards and expectations with manufacturers and designers.
-It helps to highlight the fold and cut lines of the package in its flattened form, making it easier to see every side of the packaging.
+Dielines are essential for establishing packaging standards and expectations between manufacturers and designers.
+They help to highlight the fold and cut lines of the package in its flattened form, making it easier to visualize every side of the packaging.
+Moreover, it acts as a guide for printers and die-cutting machines, outlining the various lines and zones they should follow.

-Types of Dielines
+Types of Lines in Dielines

-Features of a Dieline
+Elements of a Dieline

 Fold lines – indicated by red marks, illustrate the parts of the packaging that should be folded.